History & spirit of the place

 Ultimately, the spirit of the place rests on a form of retreat.
 Guests do not come here for social theatre or demonstrative luxury.
 They come to slow down, to recover a sense of silence, to watch the changing light on the hills, and to allow travel to take on a more inward dimension.
 In that sense, the hotel fully embraces its role: less a simple place to stay than a point of anchorage, almost a threshold between the outside world and a calmer way of inhabiting time.

-Seasonality matters too.
-The periods from March to May and from September to November are generally favoured for their mild climate and clear landscapes.
-At those times, Paro often reveals its most legible face: crisp air, sharply drawn relief and light suited equally to walking and contemplation.
-In a hotel conceived for relaxation, that quality of setting becomes a luxury in itself—without artifice, almost elemental.
+Seasonality is also important.
+The periods from March to May and from September to November are sought after for their mild climate and clear landscapes.
+During these times, Paro reveals a more discernible face, with crisp air, well-defined reliefs, and light that is conducive to both walks and contemplation.

 Rooms and suites